Charleston, Missouri

 Charleston is a city in Mississippi County, Missouri, United States.
-The population was 5,056 at the 2020 census.
-It is the county seat of Mississippi County.
-It is a home to a local correctional facility.
+The population was 5,056 at the 2020 census, a decrease from 5,947 in 2010.
+It is the county seat of Mississippi County and since 1968 has been home to the annual Dogwood-Azalea Festival which highlights the old homes and gardens throughout the town.

 History

-Charleston is the largest town on the Missouri side near the confluence of the Mississippi and Ohio rivers at Bird's Point (11 miles east on U.S. Route 60).
-Its history has been tied to traffic on the rivers.
+Charleston is the largest town on the Missouri side near the confluence of the Mississippi and Ohio rivers.
+Its history has long been tied to river commerce and the development of the highly productive agricultural lands that surround the community.

-Settlement initially occurred on the north side, in what in 1805 was called Matthews Prairie.
+Settlement initially occurred on the north side of town, in what in 1805 was called "Matthews Prairie".

 After purchasing 22.5 acre for $337, Joseph Moore laid out Charleston in 1837.
 Some say the community derives its name from nearby Charles Prairie, while others believe the name is a transfer from Charleston, South Carolina.
 In 1845, it was selected as the county seat.
-A post office named Charleston has been in operation since 1847.
+A post office in Charleston has been in operation since 1847.

-The Battle of Charleston was fought on August 19, 1861.
+The Civil War Battle of Charleston was fought on August 19, 1861.
 Killed in the battle were one Union soldier and thirteen Missouri State Guard soldiers.

 On September 1, 1861, Confederate General M. Jeff Thompson robbed the Union Bank of Charleston.
 Thompson, who handed the cashier a note, gave the cashier an hour to get approval from superiors to give him keys to the vault.
 After receiving the money, he left a receipt for $57,000 and discovered later that only $56,000 was in the bags.